 Start a new holiday tradition with Candy Cane Peppermint Chocolate Bark, an easy Christmas candy recipe with just a few simple ingredients!
 This is one of our favorite Christmas candy recipes.

 Each holiday season, our Christmas tradition is to make easy Christmas candy recipes to share with friends and coworkers!
 It’s a special occasion for the most wonderful time of the year, making big batches of homemade Christmas candies to share with friends and family!
-I think homemade candies are great gift items for the holidays.
+I think homemade candies like this Chocolate Peppermint Bark are great gift items for the holidays.

 A photo of Peppermint Chocolate Bark | Easy Christmas Candy Recipe with Few Ingredients